 When Should I Take My Child To The Dentist?

 “If my child only has a few teeth, why the need to go so early?”
-This is a very common question parents also ask dentists.
+This is a very common question parents also ask.

-Their first appointment generally is more for learning about their teeth and the importance of taking care of them versus an actual examination.
-Typically your dentist will not do an actual exam.
-They may peek inside your child’s mouth so they can make sure the teeth are coming in properly and there is no bottle rot, but generally, this visit is more about building trust and awareness.
-Your child’s dentist will often explain all of their tools, what they are for, and why they are important.
-Establishing trust and building a relationship with the dentist often helps the child overcome dental fears later on as they grow and have actual appointments, or even avoid dental anxieties all together.
+A child’s first appointment is generally more about introducing them to the dental office and dentist, and learning about the importance of taking care of their teeth.
+Typically your dentist will not do an actual exam on the first visit.
+They may peek inside your child’s mouth so they can make sure the teeth are coming in properly and there are no major issues, but generally, this visit is more about building trust and awareness.

 What Happens After a Child’s First Dental Visit?